 Yes.
 Semaglutide is considered to be safe and effective when used as indicated.
 But safe doesn’t mean that there aren’t risks.
 Semaglutide also carries a boxed warning about thyroid C-cell tumors occurring in rodents (with unknown risk in humans), and Semaglutide shouldn’t be used if you or your family have a history of certain thyroid cancers.
 Semaglutide should not be used in people with type-1 diabetes or a history of pancreatitis.
 Semaglutide should be used cautiously for people on other blood sugar lowering medications.

 No. Semaglutide is not covered by insurance for people who are not diabetic type 2 and wanting to just simply lose weight.
 If you are Diabetic Type 2, than it may be covered by your insurance with proper documentations such as Metformin failing to control your diabetic condition.
 You will also need a Prior Authorization with your PCP.
 The second option is for those who were prescribed a medication for weight loss and it failed to work, and also have documentation of Chronic Obesity and BMI>30.

-Contact us at 833-424-9378.Our team will schedule your consultation with our medical director and set up an appointment for your Semaglutide weight loss Injections at Iowa IV.
+Contact us at 833-424-9378.Our team will schedule your consultation and set up your appointment to start your Semaglutide injections.

 Mon-Fri: 9am-5:30pmSat & Sun: 10am-4pmBy appointment or walk-in